tjungbauer/helm-charts/charts/rhacs-backup/README.md

 4. Optional PerstistentVolume - if you want to use a specific NFS share

 Verify the official documentation: https://docs.openshift.com/acs/4.6/backup_and_restore/backing-up-acs.html

+To authenticate against ACS a token with *ADMIN* permissions must be created.
+This token must be stored in a Kubernetes Secret called rox-backup with the keys:

+1. rox_token: Token that is created
+2. rox_endpoint: Endpoint of ACS (without https://, but with the port 443)

 ## Dependencies